Dimtemp/SCOMTraining/01-SCOM-Setup.md

 ```
 1. Open Active Directory Users and Computers from the Administrative Tools.
 1. Verify the four service accounts you just created using PowerShell.

+## Install prerequisites
-1. Open Windows Explorer.
+1. Run Windows Explorer.
+3. Navigate to C:\
-1. Navigate to the D: or E:-drive and find this file: SQLSysClrTypes.msi.
+6. Run this file: SQLSysClrTypes.msi.
+7. Follow the wizard to install the SQL System CRL Types.
+8. Run this file: ReportViewer.msi.
-1. Doubleclick the file and follow the wizard to install the SQL System CRL Types.
+9. Doubleclick the file and follow the wizard to install the SQL System CRL Types.

 ## Run the Operations Manager setup